camunda/camunda-docs/docs/reference/announcements.md

 End of maintenance: 9th of April 2025

 :::caution
-For existing clusters we recommend updating to `8.3.1` directly and not `8.3.0` due to issues in data migration of Operate, Tasklist and Optimize that could prolong the migration or even blocking it from finishing.
+For existing clusters we recommend updating to `8.3.1` directly and not `8.3.0` due to issues in data migration of Operate, Tasklist, and Optimize that could prolong the migration or even blocking it from finishing.
 :::

 :::caution Breaking change